orientechnologies/orientdb-docs/SQL-Methods.md

 ---

 ### .asDateTime()
 Transforms the field into a Date type but parsing also the time information.
+To know more about it, look at [Managing Dates](Managing-Dates.md).

 Syntax: ```<value>.asDateTime()```